rfelixmg/benky-fy/doc/API_ENDPOINTS.md

 - Exhausts all words before cycling
 - Per-module independent queues
 - Automatic reshuffling when queue is empty
+- Multiple meanings parsed into arrays (e.g., "to buy / to pay" → ["to buy", "to pay"])

 ### Feedback API (`/v2/feedback`)